Starting a blog is still one of the best online businesses you can create today.

 Step 3 – Get Web Hosting

-There are many free blogging options, and they’re fine… if you aren’t a business.
+There are many free website builders, and they’re fine… if you aren’t a business.
 But using one of these suggests you aren’t professional.
 It’s pretty much the same as putting an AOL email address on the side of your business van.
 Don’t do it!
 Don’t be Karl.

 - Use your own domain.